luancaius/http_request/README.md

-# http_request
+# http-simple-request
-A simple way to make http requests
+A simple way to make http requests using only one input object